-Problem roblem Possible Cause and Recommended Action Ро wer Supply Power does not turn on.
-The battery of new camera is not charged.
+Problem Possible Cause and Recommended Action Possible Cause and Recommended Action Po wer Supply Power does not turn on.
+1)The battery of new camera is not charged.
 Charge the battery before using the camera.
-The camera battery may be dead.
+2)The camera battery may be dead.
 Charge the battery (page 18).
-If this does not resolve the problem, contact your retailer or a CASIO authorized service center.
-The camera suddenly powers down.
-The camera is designed to turn off automatically after no operation is performed for about five minutes.
+If this does not resolve the problem, contact your retailer or a CASIO authorized service center. suddenly powers down.
+2) The battery may be dead.
+Charge 3) The camera's protection function because camera temperature is to and wait until it cools down before Power will not turn off.
+Nothing happens when a operation is performed for about find back on.
+2) The battery may be dead.
+Charge 3) The camera temperature is to and wait until it cools down before memory card slot to turn the camera camera again.
+Unlike the reset oper 1)The camera is designed to turn off automatically after no operation is performed for about five minutes.
 Turn power back on.
-The battery may be dead.
+2)The battery may be dead.
 Charge the battery (page 18).
-The camera's protection function may have activated because camera temperature is too high.
+3)The camera's protection function may have activated because camera temperature is too high.
 Turn off the camera and wait until it cools down before trying to use it again.
-Power will not turn off.
-Nothing happens when a button is pressed.
 Use a thin object to press the reset button (page 8) near the memory card slot to turn the camera off and then turn on the camera again.
-Unlike the reset operation (page 101), pressing the reset button near the memory card slot does not initialize camera settings.
-Im age Recording Image is not recorded when the shutter button is pressed.
-If the camera is in the PLAY mode, touch "b" (REC) to enter the REC mode.
+Unlike the reset operation (page 101), pressing the reset button near the memory card slot does not initialize camera settings. lma age Recording recorded when the shutter button is pressed. the REC mode.
+2)If the message "Memory Full" appears, transfe your computer, delete images you no longer not computer.
+If the camera is in the PLAY mode, touch " "(REC) to enter the REC mode.
 If the message "Memory Full" appears, transfer images to your computer, delete images you no longer need, or use a different memory card.
 Auto Focus does not focus properly.
-If the lens is dirty, clean it off.
-The subject may not be in the center of the focus frame when you compose the image.
-You may be moving the camera when shooting.
+1)If the lens is dirty, clean it off.
+2)The subject may not be in the center of the focus frame when you compose the image.
+3)You may be moving the camera when shooting.
 Try shooting with the "High Speed Anti Shake" BEST SHOT scene, place the camera on a tabletop or some other stable surface, or find some way to fix the camera in place.
-You may be pressing the shutter button all the way without waiting for Auto Focus.
+4)You may be pressing the shutter button all the way without waiting for Auto Focus.
 Half-press the shutter button and allow enough time for Auto Focus to focus.
 The subject is out of focus in the recorded image.
 The image may not be focused properly.
 When composing the image, make sure the subject is located inside the focus frame.